Balynn077/CartoonClick/README.md

-# ClickyGame
+# CartoonClickGame
-Clicky game is memory game created with React!
+Cartoon Click is memory game created with React!
 Don't Clicky on the same Character twice!
 See how many points you can get!
 ![ClickyIMG1](https://github.com/Balynn077/ClickyGame/blob/master/public/images/readme1.png)
 If your guess is correct, 1 point is added to your score.
 You are notified if you have a new high score!
 The characters are shuffled randomly after every click!
 ![ClickyIMG2](https://github.com/Balynn077/ClickyGame/blob/master/public/images/readme2.png)